 "Satellite Accumulation Areas."

 Once you have filled a "hazardous waste" container or have a chemical that you no longer wish to keep, you need to fill out the Chemical Pick-Up Request form.
 This form will ask who you are, what room and building the chemicals are in, what chemicals you need to dispose of, in what size containers, and how many of each container.
+Refer to the instructions on how to fill out the chemical pick up form.

 If you have any special instructions like where the materials are located within the room, special instructions on when the pick-up should occur, or if you need more blank Hazardous waste labels or certain empty containers that EHS supplies, you can enter this information in the comments section.